tushara04/esp32led_makerspace_doc/README.md

   // fauxmo.setState(ID_MY_LED, true, 255);
 }
 ```
+Once the code has been edited appropriately as instructed in comments, and it is put on the IDE, the software set up is finished.

+### Setting up the hardware:

 ## Acknowledgement
 The project was carried out with the help of the Makerspace Lab team at Ashoka University on 21st April 2025.